CS-433/ml-project-2-ml4science_tne/README.md

 - ``MR_freqs_obs.ipynb``: in this notebook, we analyze the importance of each frequency bands on the accuracy, specifically for the Movement Recognition in observation tasks.
 - ``MR_CNN_ex.ipynb``: CNN models applied to the Movement Recognition in execution tasks.
 - ``MR_CNN_obs.ipynb``: CNN models applied to the Movement Recognition in observation tasks.
+- ``visualisation_preprocessing.ipynb`: visualisation of the channels and their frequency.

 ### Auxiliary files